Nehakulkarni31/fintech-data-analysis/fintech_module2/03_sql/sql_answers.md

 Delta Travels: 10300
 City Pharma: 8640

-Insight:
+###Insight:
 Beta Stores generates the highest revenue from successful transactions, followed by Alpha Mart.
 This helps identify top-performing merchants and revenue concentration.

--- 3. Top 10 Merchants by Captured GMV
+##3.
+Top 10 Merchants by Captured GMV

-Query used to identify top revenue-generating merchants based on successful transactions.
+###Query used to identify top revenue-generating merchants based on successful transactions.
 SELECT *
 FROM (
     SELECT merchant_name,